-There’s only one host plant for monarch butterflies—milkweed!
-Choose native varieties for your area.
+There’s only one host plant for a monarch butterfly—milkweed!
+Choose native varieties for your area such as common milkweed, butterfly weed, swamp milkweed and showy milkweed.
 Create a monarch haven with our complete guide to growing milkweed.

 Not All Orange Butterflies Are Monarchs

-Soldier, queen and viceroy butterflies all are mostly orange and black and look very similar to monarch butterflies.
+Soldier, queen and viceroy butterflies all are mostly orange and black and look similar to monarch butterflies.
 But they all have differences that set them apart.
 Monarchs have bright orange wings with multiple black veins.
 Their wings are edged in black with white speckles.
-Quiz: How many butterflies can you ID?

-The easiest way to tell a male monarch from a female is by looking for two dark spots on the hindwings—females don’t have these spots.
+The easiest way to tell a male monarch butterfly from a female monarch is by looking for two dark spots on the hindwings—the female butterflies don’t have these spots.

 How Fast Do Monarch Butterflies Fly?